vmware/container-service-extension/docs/CSE_CONFIG.md

 #    cpu: 2
 #    mem: 1024

-# Filling out this key for regular CSE set up is optional and should be left
-# as is.
-Only for CSE set up enabled for PKS container provider, this value
+# This key should only be used if using Enterprise PKS with CSE.
-# needs to point to a valid PKS config file name.
+# Value should be a filepath to PKS config file.

 pks_config: null
 ```